 HOW DOES THE GLOBAL BATTERY SHORTAGE IMPACT YOUR BUSINESS?

-Firstly, the energy storage market utilizes the same battery technology as the electric vehicle industry.
+Firstly, for the energy storage in Ontario market, this utilizes the same battery technology as the electric vehicle industry.
 These are the aforementioned lithium-ion battery cells.
 Therefore, this has resulted in longer order lead times for energy storage projects.

 It’s not total disaster however, far from it.
 This new reality has resulted in a more proactive approach between Canadian energy storage companies like ours and our battery suppliers.
 Demand Power (“DPGI”) has reached out to them, developed stronger relationships, and communicated exactly what we need so they can deliver to our specific requirements.
 This new approach means we are more confident that the battery supplies required will be available when needed.